SingleManTH/agiletoolkit.org/docs/overview/application.md

 All other classes descend from one of these three abstract classes, so all objects in Agile Toolkit are either Models, Views or Controllers.

-So while most modern PHP frameworks aim at decoupling their code, Agile Toolkit is a tightly integrated system.
+While most modern PHP frameworks aim at decoupling their code, Agile Toolkit is a tightly integrated system.
 Like any design decision this involves tradeoffs: your code is somewhat less portable to other frameworks, but in return you enjoy the unique productivity features of the Toolkit.

 ## The Runtime Object Tree